 The Blanchard Institute offers a safe, comfortable environment for patients and their families to be emotionally connected to their

-substance use disorder.
+treatment provider.
+Our comprehensive treatment plans are highly individualized and treat a variety of mental health disorders, including substance use disorder.
 Our compassionate team of counselors, medical practitioners, and therapists will be with you every step of

 the way.